dasch-swiss/dsp-tools/docs/cli-commands.md

 For this command to work,
 the pickle file `~/.dsp-tools/xmluploads/[server]/resumable/latest.pkl` must exist.
-Currently, only one interrupted upload can be resumed at a time.
+Currently, only one interrupted upload can be resumed at a time per server.

 ## `excel2json`